flutter/website/src/docs/development/ui/widgets-intro.md

 {% assign api = site.api | append: '/flutter' -%}

-Flutter widgets are built using a modern react-style framework, which takes inspiration from [React](https://reactjs.org).
+Flutter widgets are built using a modern framework that takes inspiration from [React](https://reactjs.org).
 The central idea is that you build your UI out of widgets.
 Widgets describe what their view should look like given their current configuration and state.
 When a widget's